TiewKH/flash-chat-flutter/README.md

 # flash_chat

 Flash Chat is from London App Brewery's Flutter course in LinkedIn Learning.
-You will need to have your own Firebase credentials and put them in the appropriate folders for Android and iOS.
+You will need to create your own Firebase credentials and put them in the appropriate folders for Android and iOS.

 # Troubles during following the course
 1. Encountered this error: